candice95/Study-Buddies/README.md

 # [IMPORTANT]Guidelines for CSE110 group members

-If you encounter some thing related to Github you are not familiar with,please google Git101.
+If you encounter some thing related to Github you are unfamiliar with,please google Git101.

 Branches